An Empirical Study of Fault Localization in Python Programs: Experimental Results

 \finding{MBFL is more effective on mutable bugs than on other kinds of bugs; in fact, it is the most effective standalone fault localization family on these bugs.} \autoref{fig:stats-mutable} also suggests that PS and ST are less effective on mutable bugs than on other kinds of bugs.
 Possibly, this is because mutable bugs tend to be more complex, ``semantic'' bugs, whereas ST works well only for ``simple'' crashing bugs, and PS is highly specialized to work on a narrow group of bugs.

 \finding{PS and ST are less effective on mutable bugs than on other kinds of bugs.} \paragraph{Bug kind: efficiency.} \autoref{table:efficiency-family-bug-type} does not suggest any consistent changes in the efficiency of FL families when they work on crashing, predicate-related, or mutable bugs ---as opposed to all bugs.
+In other words, for every kind of bugs: ST is orders of magnitude faster than SBFL, which is one order of magnitude faster than PS, which is 14--37\% faster than MBFL.
 As discussed above, the kind of information that a FL technique collects is the main determinant of its overall efficiency; in contrast, different kinds of bugs do not seem to have any significant impact.

-\finding{The efficiency of every fault localization family does not depend on the kinds of bugs that are analyzed.}
+\finding{The relative efficiency of each fault localization family does not depend on the kinds of bugs that are analyzed.}